Where are our DIG projects?

-Pack separate clothes and a clean weather proof coat for days off.
+Pack separate clothes, shoes and a clean weather proof coat for days off.
 You must provide your own toiletries, medicines and anything else you require for your trip.
 While some of these will be available locally, please ensure you have a sufficient supply of any prescription medication etc. that may not be available in Ireland.
-Check that your accommodation has towels.
+If you are not staying in our Homestay accommodation please check that your accommodation provides towels.

 Do I need to bring my own trowel?

 A trowel is a personal piece of equipment for archaeologists.
 We have plenty of trowels for students to use, however, you may want to have your own.
 If you want to buy and bring your own trowel, we recommend a pointing type archaeology trowel, four to five inches in length – the Marshalltown archaeology trowel and WHS 4″ pointing trowel are typical.
 You should be able to buy a trowel in any good hardware store.
 There are plenty of on-line sources also.
 Remember to pack this into your hold luggage, as it may be confiscated by airport security if you pack it in your cabin luggage.

 Are there any specific health concerns I should be aware of?